 - Use the chicken for quesadillas, taquitos, hard shell tacos, soft taco wraps, taco salad, etc. Serve with pico de gallo, salsa, guacamole, sour cream, cilantro, or any other favorite Mexican style toppings.

 - Place a freezer safe ziplock inside the pressure cooker pot.
 Arrange the chicken in a single layer with the other ingredients in step 1.
-Seal the bag and freeze inside pressure cooker pot until solid, then remove the bag from the pot and place back in the freezer until ready to use.
+Seal the bag and freeze inside pressure cooker pot until solid, then remove the bag from the pot and return to the freezer until ready to use.

 - When ready to cook, add 2-3 tablespoons of water to the pressure cooker pot.
 Remove chicken and other ingredients from ziplock and place inside the pot.

-- Cook at high pressure for 30 minutes then proceed with the rest of the directions above.
+- Cook at high pressure for 30 minutes then proceed with the remaining directions above.